Apple Inc’s Migration Assistant is a great way to transfer your files, preferences and settings. From an old Mac or a Mac you no longer use.

 Operating System Releases You’ll Need

 You’ll need to bring your old Mac.
-Or your old Windows PC up to the latest operating system release available for your old computer.
+Or your old Windows computer up to the latest operating system release available for your old computer.

 There are also minimum levels of MacOS your older Mac needs to run.